suikarum1/babybench2025/README.md

 If you encounter any issues, visit the [troubleshooting page](https://babybench.github.io/2025/troubleshooting)

-## Train MIMo
+## Getting started

 The aim for BabyBench is to get MIMo to learn the [target behaviors](https://babybench.github.io/2025/about) without any external supervision, i.e. without extrinsic rewards.
 Your goal is to train a policy that matches sensory observation (proprioception, vision, touch) to actions.
 To do so, we provide an [API](https://babybench.github.io/2025/API) to initialize and interact with the environments.

 If you are not sure where to begin, we recommend having a look at the `examples` directory and [this wiki page](https://babybench.github.io/2025/start).

-## Make your submission
+## Prepare your submission

 Submissions must be made through [PaperPlaza](https://ras.papercept.net/).
 The topic of this first BabyBench competition is *how infants discover their own bodies*.
 There are two target behaviors: **self-touch** and **hand regard**.

 First-round submission should consist of:

-* A 2-page abstract explaining your method,
+- A 2-page extended abstract explaining your method,

+- The training log file generated during training,

-* The logs generated during training and testing,
+- The trajectory log files generated during the evaluation,

-* The training code (*optional, only required to verify the winner of the competition*).
+- *Optionally*, you can also submit links to the following:

+   * A repository with your training code,
+   * A folder with videos of the learned behaviors rendered during the evaluation.

 ## How to...?